History Of Geneva Ohio

 Geneva’s early economy was primarily based on agriculture, with many settlers cultivating crops such as wheat, corn, and potatoes.
 The town’s location along the Grand River also made it an ideal spot for gristmills and sawmills, which helped to support the growing community.
 The first gristmill was built by Daniel Paine in 1818, followed by several others in the years to come.

-See also Madsen Donuts Geneva On The Lake Hours
+See also Geneva On The Lake

 The arrival of the railroad in the mid-19th century provided a significant boost to Geneva’s economy.
 The Lake Shore & Michigan Southern Railroad reached Geneva in 1853, connecting the town to larger markets and allowing local industries to flourish.
 One such industry was the production of grapevines, which began to take off in the 1850s and 1860s.
 By the turn of the century, Geneva and the surrounding area had become one of the largest grape-growing regions in the United States, earning the nickname “Grape Country.”